Quasso/KubePiHole/README.md

 Once storage is selected a new cog icon button should appear in the bottom right hand corner, click it and enable SSH for the rest of the configuration:

+_Note: it's recommended to set your Pi's hostname and SSH username to `kube-pihole` NOT `r-pihole`!_

 ![Pi Imager advanced config](./screenshots/pi-imager-advanced-config.png)

 "SAVE".